 The resident tax booklets contain both the tax forms and the instructions for each major form.
 The tax forms on the Web site are available separately from the resident and nonresident instruction booklets.

 All of our tax forms have been reformatted to ensure enhanced readability when paper forms are filed.
 This format has increased the number of pages of some of the tax returns.
 Make sure that you attach all pages of your return to ensure that your return is processed correctly.

 - Tax Forms and Instructions Online - Tax forms and instructions for Individual and Business taxpayers are available here online at Maryland Tax Forms and Instructions.

 - Tax Booklets at Post Offices - The Comptroller's Office no longer supplies local post offices with tax booklets.

 - Tax Booklets at Libraries - We have provided a limited supply of tax booklets to a number of libraries throughout the State that have requested them.

 - Tax Booklets at Comptroller's Taxpayer Service Offices - Tax booklets are available at all of our local taxpayer service offices.

 - Request a Tax Booklet - Taxpayers may request a resident or nonresident tax booklet by calling (410) 260-7951, or by e-mail at email@example.com.

-- The subtraction modification for the amount of qualified principal residence indebtedness included in federal adjusted gross income that was allowable as an exclusion under the Mortgage Relief Act of 2007, as amended is no longer available as a subtraction modification.
+- A subtraction modification for the amount of qualified principal residence indebtedness included in federal adjusted gross income that was allowable as an exclusion under the Mortgage Relief Act of 2007, as amended is available as a subtraction modification.